Cornflake chicken breast with a delicious crispy crust, which can be cooked in the oven or air fryer, served with a creamy mustard sauce.

-Crispy Oven Baked Chicken Breast
+Crispy Baked or Air-Fried Chicken Breast

-Crispy crumbed chicken is a well-trodden path, whether it is stuffed like the classic chicken Kyiv or air fryer chicken cordon bleu or as it comes like my chicken goujons or chicken breast burger.
+Crispy crumbed chicken is a well-trodden path, whether it is stuffed like the classic chicken Kyiv or air fryer chicken cordon bleu or as it comes, like my chicken goujons or chicken breast burger.

-All of those chicken dishes use breadcrumbs as the main element of the crumb, this dish is different and uses cornflakes!
+All of those chicken dishes use breadcrumbs as the main element of the crumb; this dish is different and uses cornflakes!

-I get it, Cornflake chicken breast may sound like an odd combination but it is absolutely delicious!
+I get it, Cornflake chicken breast may sound like an odd combination, but it is absolutely delicious!

 It is a supremely simple process.
 It is the same as the one that I use in my chicken katsu curry recipe.

-Whilst that is happening you have plenty of time to make a sauce.
+Whilst that is happening, you have plenty of time to make a sauce.
 Here I go for a creamy brandy and mustard sauce that is a real stunner!

 Frequently Asked Questions